AOSC-Archive/aosc-os/how-to-install.md

 A tarball is the basic and main way we ship AOSC OS as, a "tarball" literally means a system all packed in a `tar.xz` archive.
 It is probably the fastest way to "physically" install a copy of AOSC OS on your device.

+Get your tarballs from https://www.anthonos.org (currently a temporary portal for downloads, pick the one that suites).

 ### First things first

 Be prepared for installation from tarballs.